jonbnewman/mobx-store-provider/docs/api/useStore.md

 ### Using a mapStateToProps callback

-With this callback you can return slices of the store with a selector function, or do additional processing before the component accesses it.
+With this callback you can return slices of the store with a selector function or do additional processing before the component accesses it.

 ```javascript
 // Header.jsx (component we access the appStore inside)